 - Fully packed you probably won’t last too long carrying this duffel in one hand

 Black Hole Duffel vs the Rest

 There could be billions of black holes out there, and duffel varieties aren’t that far behind.
-Take a look at a few options to better understand this Black Hole Duffel’s place in the market.
+Take a look at a few options to better understand the Patagonia Black Hole duffel 55’s place in the market.

 Osprey Transporter Expedition Duffel

 For less traditional travellers, this Osprey Duffel Bag blurs the line between duffel and shoulder carry.
 It’s smaller than the Black Hole and less flexible, but with a few perks of its own.
 If a 55l duffel bag is too big, then this might be a great alternative.

 The 40L max size fits inside any and all overhead compartments and shouldn’t get you too much trouble trying to avoid carry-on penalties.
 What makes this bag really stand out is the enhanced shoulder straps.
 These two features make it one of the best carry on duffels currently on the market.